carbonfive/slacky/README.md

-# Parky
+# Slacky

-### Carbon Five LA parking bot
+### Carbon Five Slack bot starter kit

-A Slack bot that helps figure out who's parking spots are available each day.
+This gem is an out of the box Slack bot running in Ruby.
+It runs as a daemon, has a CLI, and in the future will integrate with other Carbon Five services (like Timesheet).

 ## Installation

-% gem install southy
+...

 ## Usage

-To see how to use Parky, just run it with no arguments:

-% parky
+...